 The chemical EDTA is recalcitrant to biodegradation in wastewater treatment plants and the environment.
-It does not pass OECD ready biodegradation tests, and inherent biodegradability studies give mixed results (EC 2004).
+It does not pass OECD (Organisation for Economic Cooperation and Development) ready biodegradation tests, and inherent biodegradability studies give mixed results (EC 2004).
 EDTA can be biodegraded under certain conditions, but these conditions are not typical during standard wastewater treatment.